deedy/vocabuliwala/README.md

 # Vocabuliwala

 Takes a book in English, finds the words that are "rare" (by the measure IDF >= 15 or -ln(frequency) > 14) and lists the definition in a dictionary and the places it occurs in the original text.
+The final output is a static HTML file.
+You can view a live demo for a subset of words from a book here: https://deedy.github.io/vocabuliwala/

 Some examples output demonstrating some of the key features of Vocabuliwala:
  - Dictionary lookup